BingBongBonky/SentryHUD/README.md

         ├── scripts
         └── info.vdf
 ```
+You can delete any files that aren't listed here.

 ## Having Issues?
 Check out the GitHub wiki [here](https://github.com/BingBongBonky/SentryHUD/wiki) and see if it has the answers you need.